 Above all, make sure they know that this is designed to make their jobs easier, not harder.
 It’s hard to argue with that.

-Side note: If they haven’t tried it until now, make sure you put a headset on them!
+Side note: If they haven’t tried VR in business or at home until now, make sure you put a headset on them!
 If there’s one way to get people excited about VR, it’s letting them try it.

 Use Yulio’s user management capabilities